HowToSD/ComfyUI-Pt-Wrapper/docs/reference/pt_train_rnn_model.md

-# Pt Train R N N Model
+# Pt Train RNN Model
 Trains an RNN model using a given dataset, loss function, optimizer, and number of epochs with learning rate decay.

    Args: